John Would

-John Would is a Grammy award-winning American musician, songwriter, record producer, audio engineer, and mixer, who was born in Vallejo, California, United States.
+John Would is a Grammy award-winning American musician, songwriter, composer, record producer, audio engineer, and mixer, who was born in Vallejo, California.
 He has recorded and performed extensively as a multi-instrumentalist (primarily guitarist) and works mainly out of his own studio, Stanley Recordings, in Los Angeles, California.

 As producer, engineer, and musician

 Would, previously known as John Wood (name change due to too many John Woods), served as a guitarist for Warren Zevon in his 1982 touring band.

-John Would won a Grammy award for his work on Fiona Apple's highly acclaimed Fetch the Bolt Cutters record.
-He recorded a large part of the 2020 release, Fetch the Bolt Cutters as well as playing keyboards and some mixing.
-John's daughter, Amy Wood, is Apple's drummer and co-producer on the album.

-He also recorded Fiona Apple's 2012 Grammy Award nominated album, The Idler Wheel...
+Would won a Grammy Award for his work on Fiona Apple's highly acclaimed Fetch the Bolt Cutters record.
+He recorded a large part of the 2020 release as well as playing keyboards and some mixing.
+Would's daughter, Amy Wood, is Apple's drummer and co-producer on the album.
+He also recorded Apple's 2012 Grammy-nominated album, The Idler Wheel...

-For the 2021 Sharon Van Etten tribute album Epic Ten, John recorded most of and mixed Fiona Apple’s version of Love More.
+For the 2021 Sharon Van Etten tribute album Epic Ten, Would recorded most of and mixed Fiona Apple’s version of "Love More".

-For the 2022 Netflix documentary White Hot: The Rise and Fall of Abercrombie & Fitch, John was on composer Amy Wood’s team producing, composing, playing, and mixing the score.
+For the 2022 Netflix documentary White Hot: The Rise and Fall of Abercrombie & Fitch, Would was on daughter Amy Wood’s team producing, composing, playing, and mixing the score.